neondatabase/website/content/docs/guides/prisma-migrations.md

 npm run start
 ```

-You can navigate to `http://localhost:3000/authors` in your browser to check the each author entry has a `country` field, currently set to `null`.
+You can navigate to `http://localhost:3000/authors` in your browser to check that each author entry has a `country` field, currently set to `null`.

 ## Conclusion

-In this guide, we set up a new Javascript project using `Express.js` and `Prisma` ORM, and connected it to a `Neon` Postgres database.
+In this guide, we set up a new Javascript project using `Express.js` and `Prisma` ORM and connected it to a `Neon` Postgres database.
 We created a schema for the database, generated and ran migrations, and implemented API endpoints to query the database.

 ## Resources